saxenanishant10/electrical_test_setup_automation_using_python/README.md

 # electrical_test_setup_automation_using_python
-This consists codes for automation of test instruments used for testing and characterization of semiconductor devices.
+This consists of codes for automation of test instruments used for testing and characterization of semiconductor devices.